muratk3n/thirdwave/en/tweets/2020/week19d.md

 ---

-@Jkylebass
+"@Jkylebass

-The Ukrainian “junk carrier” the CCP bought through a front company is now conducting “operations” in the SCS.
+The Ukrainian 'junk carrier' the CCP bought through a front company is now conducting “operations” in the SCS.
 The junk carrier can only launch 8 planes before the first plane has to land again!
-It’s quite a circus stunt..not a real fighting vessel.
+It’s quite a circus stunt..not a real fighting vessel"

 *2020-5-6 17:9:43*